wlonk/arcadia/arcadia.md

   * Reputations (action?)
   * Relationships (gifts, selflessness, etc.)

 How does the fairy meaningfully change your incentive space?
-Your passions?
+Your desires?

-Re-edit passions.
+Re-edit desires.

 [TOC]